Knee pain is a common problem among athletes and the general population.

 Malalignment of the lower extremities

 Patellar (or infrapatellar) tendinitis Infrapatellar Tendinitis Infrapatellar tendinitis is an overuse injury to the patellar tendon at the attachment to the lower pole of the patella.
 Knee pain with infrapatellar tendon tenderness in physically active children... read more (jumper’s knee, which is an overuse injury to the patellar tendon at the attachment to the lower pole of the patella)

 Knee pain may be referred from the lumbar spine or hip or result from foot problems (eg, excessive pronation or rolling inward of the foot during walking or running).

 Diagnosis requires a thorough review of the injured athlete’s training program, including a history of symptom onset and aggravating factors, and a complete lower-extremity examination (for knee examination, see Approach to the Patient With Joint Symptoms: Physical Examination Physical Examination Some musculoskeletal disorders affect primarily the joints, causing arthritis.
-Others affect primarily the bones (eg, fractures, Paget disease of bone, tumors), muscles (eg, myositis), peripheral... read more and see Knee Pain and Meniscal Injuries Knee Sprains and Meniscal Injuries Sprains of the external (medial and lateral collateral) or internal (anterior and posterior cruciate) ligaments or injuries of the menisci may result from knee trauma.
+Others affect primarily the bones (eg, fractures, Paget disease of bone, tumors), muscles (eg, myositis), peripheral... read more and see Knee Sprains and Meniscal Injuries Knee Sprains and Meniscal Injuries Sprains of the external (medial and lateral collateral) or internal (anterior and posterior cruciate) ligaments or injuries of the menisci may result from knee trauma.
 Symptoms include pain... read more ).

 Mechanical symptoms, such as locking or catching, suggest an internal derangement of the knee such as a meniscal tear.
 Instability symptoms, such as giving way and loss of confidence in the extremity when twisting or turning on the knee, suggest ligamentous injury or subluxation of the patella.

 Chondromalacia is suggested by anterior knee pain after running, especially on hills, as well as pain and stiffness after sitting for any length of time (positive movie sign), although this is not specific for chondromalacia.
 On examination, pain is typically reproduced by compression of the patella against the femur.

 Pain that becomes worse with weight-bearing suggests a stress fracture.